Last year, the coroner reported 267 such unintentional deaths, up from 228 the previous year.

 “These take-back days are very important because, before that, there was no way to logistically get rid of old prescription drugs that were no longer needed.
 It was illegal to throw them in the trash, it was illegal to throw them in the toilet because it would go into our water stream, the pharmacies weren’t prepared to take them back, so what do you do with them?” said county Supervisor Pam Slater-Price during the press conference.
 “Basically, they stayed in the medicine cabinets, then kids found they could use some of these drugs to get high.”

-To date, the DEA has taken in XXX tons of prescription drugs nationwide through similar take-back events across the U.S.
+To date, the DEA has taken in hundreds of pounds of prescription drugs nationwide through similar take-back events across the U.S.

 “We’re going to continue to do these events until a system is in place and regulations are available for the end user to properly dispose of them in a safe manner.
 We don’t want these drugs getting out to individuals who will abuse them or in the environment, into the water system,” said Tom Lenox, supervisory special agent for the DEA.
 “We’re going to continue to do these programs.
 We believe that these are significant in helping the communities and the environment.”